christopher5106/christopher5106.github.io/_posts/2017-08-11-bounding-box-object-detectors-understanding-yolo.markdown

 For every positive position, the network predicts a **regression** on the bounding box precise position and dimension.

-In the second version of Yolo, the predictions are relative to the grid position and anchor size (instead of the full image) as in the Faster-RCNN models for better performance:
+In the second version of Yolo, these predictions are relative to the grid position and anchor size (instead of the full image) as in the Faster-RCNN models for better performance:

 $$ b_x = \sigma(t_x) + c_x $$